waltzrobotics/ROSTemplateTutorial/ROSAnalysisGuide.md

 # ROS Analysis / Debug Guide

-This guide was built as an aid for analysis and uses ROS template as the example platform.
+This guide was built as an aid for analysis and uses ROS template as the example platform (only command line).

+TODO: outline rqt and plugins

 ## pub_example1.py